| A I B I C I D I E I F I G I H I I I J I K I L I M I N I O I P I Q I R I S I T I U I V I W I X I Y I Z

 Due diligence period

-What if your clients are asking about their due diligence period?
-Easy, you explain: It’s a specified amount of time after an offer is made during which the buyer can inspect the property and review relevant documents.
+This period is a specified amount of time after an offer is made during which the buyer can inspect the property and review relevant documents.
 It’s a chance for the buyer to be sure in their decision to move forward with the purchase.
-It’s also a period when seller’s agents tend to bite their nails, breath rapidly into paper bags, and yes, they will have that third margarita, thank you.
+It’s also a period when seller’s agents tend to bite their nails, breathe rapidly into paper bags, and — oh, yes, they will have that third margarita, thank you!

 Due-on-sale clause